Application Process

 Acceptance

-Applicants that are selected for admission must notify the ARNEC institution that they will be attending to verify and accept placement.
-Upon acceptance into the program, the student must provide the following:
+Applicants selected for admission must notify the ARNEC institution the applicant will be attending in order to verify and accept placement.
+Students must follow instructions for the accepting institution and program specified deadlines.

 • Current American Heart Association: Healthcare Provider CPR Card in compliance with the American Heart Association Basic Life Support (CPR and AED)

-• Hepatitis B (verification of completion or started) or a Denial Waiver form signed
+• Hepatitis B (verification of completion or started) or a Waiver form signed

 • Proof of immunity to varicella.
 Proof may consist of: